tattler-community/tattler-community/README.rst

 Tattler helps you with these basics:

-1. **Templates**: Load and expand powerful templates for event ``password_changed`` for email, SMS etc.
+1. **Events**: Create templates for your events (e.g. `account_created` or `plan_upgraded`) and say which send email and/or SMS.
-2. **MIME**: Assemble a multi-part email with HTML, text fallback and advanced headers that satisfy spam filters.
+2. **Templates**: Expand templates from MJML, HTML, text into multi-part emails that deliver and satisfy spam filters.
-3. **Delivery**: Send the content through SMTP and an SMS delivery network.
+3. **Delivery**: Send the content through SMTP / SMS.
 4. **Live previews**: Get faithful email previews in real-time as you edit your templates.

 and here's some more advanced features:

 5. **Dev mode**: Let your applications trigger notifications to the real user, while tattler only delivers to your debug address.
+6. **Django**: Easily pass whole Django models to your templates without manual serialization.
 6. **Addressbook**: Fetch the user's email address and mobile number from your DB (with trivial-to-write plug-ins).
-7. **Template data**: Fetch variables for your templates from your DB (with trivial-to-write plug-ins).
+7. **Template data**: Fetch variables for your templates natively (with trivial-to-write plug-ins) instead of assembling long context dictionaries.

-Tattler is designed with simplicity in mind.
+Tattler is designed with **simplicity** in mind.
 It strives for trivial deployment so you can focus on your communication, brand and customer journey.

 If your system sends notifications from multiple different softwares -- say a web application, a billing daemon,